Probing the accretion geometry of black hole X-ray binaries: A multi-mission spectro-polarimetric and timing study: Source Selection and observations

-Cyg X$-3$ was discovered over five decades ago \cite[]{Giacconi-etal1967} and is a high-mass X-ray binary system hosting a compact object accreting from a Wolf-Rayet donor star \cite[]{van-Kerkwijk-etal1992}.
+$\bullet$ {\bf Cyg X$-$3:} It was discovered over five decades ago \cite[]{Giacconi-etal1967} and is a high-mass X-ray binary system hosting a compact object accreting from a Wolf-Rayet donor star \cite[]{van-Kerkwijk-etal1992}.
 Despite extensive studies over the years, the nature of the compact object remains uncertain.
 Recent polarization measurements suggest that it could be a concealed Galactic ultra-luminous X-ray source (ULX) surpassing the Eddington limit due to anisotropic emissions \cite[]{Veledina-etal2024a}.
-It is worth mentioning that Cyg X$-3$ exhibits exceptional radio activity \cite[]{Marti-etal2000, Miller-Jones-etal2004} which is tightly correlated with the spectral states on several occasions including the detection of innermost jet confined within the X-ray funnel-like structure \cite[]{Yang-etal2023}.
-Recent trigonometric parallax measurements from {\it VLBA} observations have precisely constrained the source’s distance as ${9.67}_{-0.48}^{+0.53}$ kpc \cite[]{Reid-etal2023}.
+Recent measurements from {\it VLBA} observations have precisely constrained the distance of the source as ${9.67}_{-0.48}^{+0.53}$ kpc \cite[]{Reid-etal2023}.